Telephone : 01474 814646 :

-In Key Stage 3 students have 50 minutes of Art and Photography a week.
+In Key Stage 3 students have 3 x 50 minutes of Art a week.
 Students are first introduced to the Formal Elements of Art from which they build their practical and analytical understanding of the subject.
-They will complete a number of focussed projects on a variety of topics that explore a range of artists and cultures as well as 2D and 3D media.
+They will complete a number of focussed projects on a variety of topics that explore both modern and contemporary artists, as well as 2D and 3D media.

 GCSE Fine Art is taken as an option in Year 9 and studied until the end of Year 11.
 Students complete a range of projects that cover a variety of topics including Identity, Natural Forms and the Man Made World.
 Each project looks at different media including traditional drawing and painting techniques, sculpture, print making and digital outcomes.

 The course is broken down into two components.
 Component 1 is worth 60% of the final GCSE and is made up of a “Personal Portfolio”.
 Component 2 is worth 40% of the final GCSE and is an “Externally Set Assignment” and will conclude with a 10 hour controlled assessment in which students create their Final Piece.

 The Fine Art A-Level course is broken down across two years of study.

 In the first year students will complete an AS that consists of Component 1 – “Portfolio”, and Component 2 – “Externally Set Assignment”.
 Throughout component 1, students will be introduced to a wide range of new skills such as printmaking, darkroom and digital photography as well as developing more traditional Fine Art skills.
 During Component 2, students are encouraged to independently work towards a meaningful final outcome.